mhamedLmarbouh/kafka-docker-cluster/README.md

 OK
 ```
 **Congrats the cluster is up and working correctly.
-now you can use it for whatever you want**
+Now you can use it for whatever you want**
 # After you are done:
 **NOTE: the following commands should be run from the kafka-docker-cluster directory**
 * to stop the cluster use `docker-compose stop`
-* to stop and remove the cluster use `docker-compose down`
+* to stop and remove the cluster use `docker-compose down -v`